turingschool-examples/backend_mod_1_prework/README.md

-# Backend Prework Repository
+# Backend Mod 0 Capstone Repository

-This repository will walk you through the prework for the Backend program at Turing.
+This repository will walk you through the Mod 0 Capstone for the Backend program at Turing.

 Each day has a folder containing a README.md file with instructions for the day, exercises, and questions.
 You must complete all the exercises and questions.